Chapter 2 RStudio Projects

 • After uploading, the uploaded files will appear in the Files pane.

-2.2 Paths and directories
+2.2 Paths and Directories

 Before you get started with running your code, it is good to know where your analysis is actually occurring, or where your working directory is.
 The working directory is the folder where R looks for files that you have asked it to import, and the folder where R stores files that you have asked it to save.